secretstartups/handbook/support/workflows/log_requests.html.md

 Always include a link to the log as an internal note, with additional information if needed.

-If required, post in the #support_managers channel for a senior engineer or manager review.
+If required, post in the `#support_escalations` channel for a senior engineer or manager review.

 A standard response is available in ZenDesk as a macro `GitLab.com::Audit logs access request`.